QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 includes a set of network devices and wiring.
 In a physical network, Network Elements (NEs) with Lightweight AI {{?I-D.irtf-nmrg-ai-challenges}} may also achieve some local close loop without relying on external AI or human intervention.
 It is also possible for the Leightweight AI to coordinate with AI Agent(s) to enhance the automation and efficiency of network operations.
+The Leightweight AI models could be trained, validated, deployed, and executed on Network Elements, and further refined (e.g., model re-training) through monitoring and continuous optimization based on feedback from LLM.

 ## Architecture Requirements